 The use of single paired pulse or very low frequency (repetitive) TMS has never induced a seizure in a healthy participant.
 However, there is the possibility that TMS can induce a convulsion even in the absence of brain lesions, epilepsy or other risk factors for seizures.
 Only 7 cases of convulsions have been reported using single pulse TMS in patients with pre-existing brain damage despite extensive use in both the healthy and patient population.
 The overall risk for seizures during TMS is thought to be in the order of 1 in 1000 studies.
 In the event that convulsions do occur they can result in longer-term quality of life changes, including suspension of driver’s license until it has been confirmed that the convulsions will not re-occur.
 However, the forms of magnetic stimulation (i.e. single pulse, paired-pulse & low-frequency, < 1 Hz, repetitive) used during this study have never been reported to induce a seizure and are well within the limits recommended by the guidelines5.

-There are risks associated with Covid-19.
-Please refer to the Covid information letter attached in the email for more information.

 Remuneration

+You will be remunerated $35 at the end of the study session.
 The amount received is taxable.
 It is your responsibility to report this amount for income tax purposes.

 Participation in the experiment: You may decide not to partake in this research or not to answer individual questions.
 However, some of the questions regarding your health are being asked to reduce the risks associated with TMS.
 You may not be able to participate if you do not want to answer the questions that are directly linked to the identified study risks.
 Withdrawal from the study may occur at any time by informing the experimenter that you would like the experiment to stop.
 The test will also be terminated if the experimenter detects any signs of discomfort or distress.
 Any data or information obtained before the time of withdrawal will not be used for further analysis without your consent.
 You may request your data be removed from the study after study completion up until 12 months.
 However, data cannot be withdrawn once papers and publications have been submitted to publishers.
 Partial remuneration will occur if the experiment stops early and the participant have spent at least 30 minutes of time doing the experiment.